-With the COVID-19 pandemic derailing travel, travelers are taking a hard look at what’s in their wallets.
+After living through more than a year of the COVID-19 pandemic and upended travel plans, travelers are taking a hard look at what’s in their wallets.
 “Is this card worth paying the annual fee again?
 How about that one?”

 But before rushing to cancel a credit card, there’s one critical question to ask yourself: “Can I get a retention offer?”

 Whether it’s a stash of bonus points, a discounted – or waived – annual fee, or a statement credit, these offers can take the sting out of paying another year of fees.
-And banks are hungrier than ever to keep customers (and continue collecting annual fees) during the pandemic, so retention offers are more lucrative than ever.
+And banks are always eager to keep customers (and continue collecting annual fees) during the pandemic.

 We’ll explain how these offers work and give you a script to maximize your chances of getting one.
 And even if you’re not thinking of canceling one of your credit cards, learn how you can get something extra out of keeping your card open for another year.